 - Top the chicken with an even layer of caramelized onions.

-- Finish putting together the Biryani by adding the rest of the rice in an even layer.
+Finish putting together the Biryani by adding the rest of the rice in an even layer.
 Add 1 cup of reserved liquid from boiling the rice.
 Cover the pot with a lid and put the pot on the stove over medium heat and set the timer for 20 minutes.
-When you can see steam escaping from under the lid, turn down the heat to low and continue cooking until the timer goes off.
+When you can see steam escaping from under the lid, turn down the heat to low and continue cooking until the timer goes off and then turn off the heat.

 - Mix the Chicken Biryani together and then transfer to a serving platter.
 Garnish with fresh cilantro and serve.